aws-samples/aws2tf/README.md

 # aws2tf

+**October 2022
-**May 2022 - Updated to use 4.xx of the Terraform provider, testing still in progress - please report any issues you find.**
+- Updated to use 4.xx of the Terraform provider, testing still in progress - please report any issues you find.**
+- Now optionally includes a security report: "tfsec" CRITICAL and HIGH issues

 This utility 'AWS to Terraform' (aws2tf)